 Although serious incidents involving radicalisation may not have occurred at any academy to date, it is important for us to be constantly vigilant and remain fully informed about the issues, which affect the region in which we teach.
-Staff are reminded to suspend any professional disbelief that instances of radicalisation / extremism "could not happen here" and to refer any concerns to The Single Point of Contact (SPOC) for the academy or the DSL.
-Details as to who these people are in a specific academy can be found in the Appendix.
+Staff are reminded to suspend any professional disbelief that instances of radicalisation / extremism "could not happen here" and to refer any concerns to the DSL.
+Details as to who the DSL is in a specific academy can be found in the Appendix.